dr-leo/pandaSDMX/doc/install.rst

 .. note:: The build process adheres to
    `PEP 517 <https://www.python.org/dev/peps/pep-0517/>`_
    using `flit <https://flit.readthedocs.io/en/latest/>`_ as build backend.
-   The source distribution contains no `setup.py` script to run from the command line.

    To also install optional dependencies, use commands like::